rwhite5279/towers_of_hanoi/README.md

         $ cd path/to/towers_of_hanoi

-2. use Python3 to run the program `towers.py`:
+2. use Python3 to run the desired program:

-        $ python3 towers.py
+        $ python3 towers-v2-list_based.py

-The program will display a solution to the Towers of Hanoi problem for a small number of disks (4).
-The program may be easily modified to solve for a different number of disks.
+The program will display a solution to the Towers of Hanoi problem for a given number of disks.